michaelbaluja/LyricalAnalysis/README.md

 | &dash;&dash;from_cache        | Flag to read artist/song info from cache                                     |
 | &dash;&dash;cache             | Flag to write artist/song info to cache                                      |

+While all non-flag arguments require additional input, flag arguments do not require any additional parameter.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.